How Much Does PR Cost?

 $5,000.

-In other words, I’m afraid there isn’t much of a TL;DR version if we’re talking about PR broadly, but if you want to know what Canvas charges, we charge a flat fee per article placement, ranging from $5,000 to $60,000 per article, depending on the publication and type of article.
+If you want to know what Canvas charges: we charge a flat fee per article placement, ranging from $5,000 to $60,000 per article, depending on the publication and type of placement.

-Most of the placements we do are in the $5,000 to $15,000 range, with discounts when clients pay for three or more placements upfront.
+For example, a mention or brief quote in a Forbes article is $5,000.
+A feature article in Cosmopolitan is $60,000.
+Most of the placements we do fall in the $5,000 to $15,000 range, with discounts when clients pay for three or more placements upfront.
+We have access to 200+ publications, so there's a lot of room to build a strategy that fits your goals and your budget.

 Rather than asking how much PR costs, the better question to ask a PR firm is "What's your minimum monthly retainer?"

-Most PR firms charge a monthly retainer, meaning a set amount per month, and most will have a minimum number of months.
-If you sign up for a single month of PR on a retainer, that’s not enough time for the firm to actually get you anything.
-That first month will be strategy, planning, and getting ready to do outreach, but it’s unlikely pitches will start going out the first month.
-Even if they did go out the first month, if you haven’t paid for the second month then who’s going to take care of things when a journalist responds and says they want more info?
+Most PR firms charge a monthly retainer, meaning a set amount per month, usually with a minimum number of months.
+If you sign up for a single month of PR on a retainer, that's not enough time for the firm to get you anything.
+That first month is strategy, planning, and getting ready to do outreach.
+It's unlikely any pitches even go out in month one.
+And if they did, who handles things when a journalist responds and wants more info, and you haven't paid for month two?

-Whether you’re an author looking for book publicity or a startup trying to get exposure in tech publications, your minimum PR retainer is going to be around $5,000 per month.
-That’s if you hire a smaller PR firm that’s not based on New York, London, Singapore, or another world city.
+Whether you're an author looking for book publicity or a startup trying to get into tech publications, expect to pay around $5,000 per month at a smaller firm not based in New York, London, or Singapore.

-If you hire a NYC PR firm, you might struggle to find a retainer less than $20,000 per month.
-After all, $20,000 per month in NYC barely pays the office rent.
+If you hire a NYC PR firm, you might struggle to find a retainer under $20,000 per month.
+That barely covers the office rent.
+For major corporations with dedicated account teams, retainers can run into the hundreds of thousands or millions per month.

-There is no price for PR services at which it is a ripoff.
-There’s no such thing as paying too much for PR, if you get a positive ROI.
-What I hate to see is clients who come to us and say, “I paid a NYC PR firm $20,000 per month for nine months, and at the end all I got was a quote in a Forbes article and nothing else!”
-Yeah, that bums me out because we could have delivered that in one month for 1/36 the cost.
+There's no price for PR services that's inherently a ripoff.
+If you get a positive ROI, you didn't overpay.
+What I hate to see is clients who come to us and say, "I paid a NYC PR firm $20,000 per month for nine months, and all I got was a single quote in a Forbes article."
+That's frustrating, because we could have delivered the same thing in a month for a fraction of the cost.

 Managing PR Expectations

-A ripoff in the PR world is when you pay for something and you don’t get what was promised.
-I guarantee anyone who paid $180,000 for PR and got a single mention in a single article was led to believe they would get more.
-That’s on the PR firm for not doing their job.
+A ripoff in PR is when you pay for something and you don't get what was promised.
+I guarantee anyone who paid $180,000 and got a single mention in a single article was led to believe they'd get more.
+That's on the PR firm for not setting honest expectations.

-However, if a PR firm tells you, “For $10,000 per month, we expect that over the next six months we’ll be able to get you 3-4 articles in top-tier publications and 7-8 in 2nd-tier or industry-focused pubs,” and then they deliver that but you complain because you didn’t get on the front page of the New York Times or the cover of Forbes…well, that’s on you for having unrealistic expectations and not listening to what the firm said.
+But if a PR firm tells you, "For $10,000 per month over six months, we expect to get you 3 to 4 articles in top-tier publications and 7 to 8 in second-tier or industry-focused pubs," and then they deliver exactly that, and you complain because you didn't land the cover of Forbes... that's on you for not listening.

 Avoiding PR Scams

-If a PR firm makes promises and delivers less than promised, that’s not necessarily what I would call a “scam.”
-Maybe they thought they could get the results they promised but for one reason or another things didn’t come together as hoped.
+If a firm promises something and comes up short, that's not necessarily a scam.
+Maybe they believed they could get the results they described and things didn't come together as expected.

-A scam is when someone sells PR services with no intention to deliver what is promised.
-This happens a lot, but it’s almost 100% on the low end, with PR offers that are so cheap and promise so much they sound too good to be true.
-Examples of PR scams include:
+A scam is when someone sells PR with no intention to deliver what's promised.
+It almost always happens at the low end, with offers so cheap and so vague they sound too good to be true.

-Someone may get your name in the NYT for $800, but it’s not going to be editorial content.
-They may buy a small add on a back page and put literally your name (and nothing else) along with 50 others names, or something sneaky like that, but you’re not getting into an article written by a journalist.
+Someone might get your name in the NYT for $800, but it won't be editorial.
+They might buy a small ad on a back page and list your name among 50 others.
+That's not a placement in any meaningful sense.

-I hesitate to say, “If it sounds too good to be true, it probably is,” because some people say that about us.
+I hesitate to say, "If it sounds too good to be true, it probably is," because some people say that about Canvas.

 Previous